A time-domain preconditioner for the Helmholtz equation: Introduction

 and a frequency parameter $\omega$ are constructed.
 We will look for time-harmonic solutions with frequency $\omega$ of the system (\ref{eq:general_semi-discrete_equation}).
 Note that $\omega$ is in general {\em not} the physical frequency parameter used to derive (\ref{eq:discrete_damped_Helmholtz}).
 It is a computational parameter, chosen together with the matrices $A$ and $B$, and it depends on $H$ in a way to be specified.
 Time-harmonic functions $u = e^{i\omega t} U$ and $f = e^{i \omega t} F$, with $U, F \in \CC^N$, satisfy (\ref{eq:general_semi-discrete_equation}) if and only if

 Therefore we will choose $A,B$ and $\omega$ such that

 The system (\ref{eq:general_semi-discrete_equation}) plays the role of a semi-discrete wave equation.

 Secondly, this system is time-discretized.
 This is done in such a way that time-harmonic solutions of the discrete-time system are exactly those of the continuous-time system.
 I.e.\ if $u_n, f_n$ are related to $U,F$ by $u_n = e^{i\omega n \Delta t} U$ and $f_n = e^{i \omega n \Delta t} F$ then $u_n,f_n$ are solutions to the discrete-time system if and only if $U,F$ satisfy (\ref{eq:time-harmonic_from_semi-discrete}).
 For this purpose we present two modified leapfrog methods.

-So by using non-standard finite-difference derivatives, there are no time-discretization errors for the time-harmonic solutions.
-This is related to ideas from the papers \cite{holberg1987computational,tam1993dispersion} where it was shown that errors in finite-difference discretizations can be analysed precisely in the Fourier domain, and that finite-difference approximations of derivatives can be designed to minimize such errors over some range of wavenumbers.
-See also \cite{berland2006low} for an optimized time-stepping method.
+This is related to ideas from the papers \cite{holberg1987computational,tam1993dispersion}, see also the optimized time-stepping method in \cite{berland2006low}.

 Having a time-discretization of (\ref{eq:general_semi-discrete_equation}) at hand, the third step is to define a map from a right-hand side $F$ in (\ref{eq:discrete_damped_Helmholtz}) to an approximation for the solution $U$.
 For this we follow the idea of equation (\ref{eq:limiting_amplitude_approx_sol}) with one modification, which is the inclusion of a smooth window function in the time-harmonic forcing term.